tenryuu177/ProjectDivaPicoController/README.md

 ### LEDs
 The first 4 LEDs are Triangle, Square, Cross, and Circle in that order and light up along with button presses.

-The last 6 LEDs can be placed in any order underneath the slide pad.
-They light up when either side is pressed.
+The last 6 LEDs should also be wired in series as in the picture, they have a RGB cycle and either side lights up respectively when pressed.

 The Data In of the first LED has to be connected with GP0 after that, they are wired in series.
 ![LED-Pinout](/Pictures/WS2812B-Addressable-RGB-LED-pinout-diagram.jpg)